 If you have not seen Marie on YouTube or nearly every day time talk show giving a folding lesson, you are in luck.
 Every episode addresses clothing, so you will see the now infamous vertical folding method.
 But I think you will still have questions.
 It is easy to fold a t-shirt, but what about a bulky sweater or a silky camisole?
 Kondo does tackle folding a hoody, so she is a better woman than me.
 For the definitive guide on folding, reference the illustrations in Spark Joy.
 I won’t tell anyone if you chicken out and hang your hoodies.

 Most of her storage solutions use simple cardboard boxes.
-Kondo and her translator carry in armloads of boxes on follow up visits.
-Kondo sells a collection of 6 boxes on her website for $89.00.
-They are sold out at the time of this writing.
-In my video, I show you how cell phone and shoe boxes help you get organized and store things vertically in your drawers just as well as store bought products.
+Kondo and her translator carry in armloads of boxes on follow-up visits.
+Kondo sells a collection of 14 boxes on her website for $39.00.
+In my experience, cell phone and shoe boxes help store things vertically in your drawers just as well as store bought products.

 # 5 Focus on your Own Stuff

 Can you organize other people?
 According to Kondo, each family member should focus on their own belongings.
 Starting with Lesson One, clothing, each person makes their own clothing “mountain” and sorts through each item.
 Partners and parents who start to focus on another family member are quickly reminded to keep focused on their own piles.
 You can’t really feel joy for someone else and you can’t decide what matters most for other people.
 Tidying is a family affair, one solitary decision at a time!

 What Sparks Joy for you?
 What will you let go of on your Tidying Journey?

 Ready to Start your own Tidying Business?